Q-OvO-Q/cognitive_test_group_1/Maths_Test/README.md

 ##### User Interface and Experience
 - Clearer Test Instructions: Revised the test instructions to provide clearer guidelines on how calculations should be performed.
-- Feedback Mechanism: Simplified the feedback collection process by directly mapping user feedback to the upload dictionary.
+- Improved Feedback: Fetches up-to-date results data from the spreadsheet each time, allowing user to see their ranking and .

 ##### Data Handling and Upload
 - Enhanced Data Structure: Introduced a more comprehensive data structure for storing test questions, answers, correctness, and time taken.
 - Improved Upload Mechanism: Streamlined the data upload process to handle errors more gracefully.

 ##### System Operations and Efficiency
-- Module Management: Added functionality to dynamically reload the `functions` module.
+- Module Management: Added functionality to dynamically reload `functions.py`.
-- Event Logging: Introduced detailed event logging, capturing user interactions and system events throughout the test.
+- Event Logging: Introduced detailed event logging, capturing user interactions throughout the test.

 #### Minor Updates
 - Updated external links for data upload.